reactioncommerce/reaction-docs/developer/developer-faqs.md

 Ecommerce and marketplace sites from around the world are using Reaction in production now.
 Check out our [Community Showcase](https://reactioncommerce.com/community-showcase).

+## Installation

+### I cloned the Reaction repo but when I run `meteor` it doesn't work

+You need to install and use the Reaction command line tool in order to run Reaction.
+It does some work building the application before the app starts that is not optional.
+You can install the CLI by doing `npm install -g reaction-cli`.

 ## Admin

 ### Where is the admin panel?